(416) 214-5111

 Why You Need a Severance Package Lawyer in Toronto

 Termination is an unfortunate aspect of business for every employer.
 Employers have a legal responsibility to ensure that they provide employees with adequate notice, and appropriate remuneration in most circumstances.
 The laws around severance and termination can be complex, as they are dictated both by employment legislation as well as the common law.
-Seeking advice from an experienced severance package lawyer in Toronto is key to ensuring that an employer has met their obligations and minimized any risk with respect to claims for wrongful dismissal.
+Seeking advice from an experienced severance package lawyer Toronto is key to ensuring that an employer has met their obligations and minimized any risk with respect to claims for wrongful dismissal.

 The severance package lawyer at Sultan Lawyers work regularly with employers to provide guidance with respect to severance packages and employee terminations.
 We will review all of the relevant factors with an employer and assist with designing an individualized package that addresses all legal obligations including legal notice requirements and compensation.